oresat/libbpe/README.md

-Kyle Klein for OreSat - September 2023 oresat.org - oresat@pdx.edu
+Kyle Klein for OreSat -
+oresat.org - oresat@pdx.edu -
-kleinky@pdx.edu
+kleinky@pdx.edu - September 2023

 This program has been adapted from the University of Nebraska-Lincoln's